NC-P-12-Explorer-Challenge ride for October.

 We don't have to stick to the cue sheet.

-Whether we discussed the issue, before or during, the ride, I don't recall.
+Whether we discussed the issue before the ride, during or even at all, I don't recall.

 But I certainly was intending to diverge from the standard route, and